When choosing to live or work abroad, navigating healthcare coverage and U.S. healthcare laws can be tricky.

 Most importantly, most U.S.-based health insurance plans will not cover you while living abroad.
 So while you may want to maintain a health insurance plan in the U.S. to avoid a state tax penalty, you should still consider getting expat health insurance to remain covered outside of the United States.

-Health Insurance Options for Expats
+What Are Health Insurance Options for Expats?

 When living abroad, it is crucial to make sure that you have adequate health coverage.
 Expat health insurance can cover you while living outside of your home country, and can cover all of your essential healthcare needs such as emergency medical care and routine care.